This website is for City employees.

 Our Finance Department Accounts Payable (AP) goals are to secure that City vendors get paid on time while enforcing public budgetary rules and regulations.
 Our process to achieve this requires departments’ knowledge and understanding of the financial rules and expectations.

-Each department is allocated General Ledger (GL) funds for specific purposes such as supplies, services, reimbursements etc. When documents are received by a department and entered into our system (Eden), they will go to a First-Level approver within the department.
-First-Level approvers review invoices to ensure they have the correct GL accounts, remittance address, invoice dates, invoice numbers and dollar amounts.
-After that, invoices come to the Finance Department for a final last review and to process payments.
+Each department is allocated General Ledger (GL) funds for specific purposes such as supplies, services, reimbursements etc. When documents are received by a department and entered into our system (Munis/ERP), they will go to the appropriate approver within the department who is responsible for the budget being used.
+Approvers should be reviewing invoices to ensure they have the correct GL accounts, remittance address, invoice dates, invoice numbers and dollar amounts.
+Finance will complete the final review and ensure the payment is made by AP Check.

-Within these steps we have encountered certain recurring issues we would like to address.
+Within the process we have encountered certain recurring issues we would like to address.
 These common issues have generated double payments, sending checks to wrong addresses, and allocating funds to wrong accounts, which in turn create issues and auditing concerns that are avoidable.

 The following scenarios are the most likely to create issues: